 Teachers are encouraged to undertake activities and research for the development of innovative methods, processes, and practices for improving the teaching-learning environment.
 These measures have resulted in commendable low attrition in teaching staff, with some teachers being associated with the group for over two decades.

 SERVICE BEFORE SELF

-To become better citizens of the world, the students of BBG schools are encouraged to experience and inculcate the Indian value of ‘sewa’ or service.
+To become better citizens of the world, the students of Blue Bells Group of Schools Gurugram are encouraged to experience and inculcate the Indian value of ‘sewa’ or service.
 Children, through social outreach clubs, visit old age homes, schools for hearing and speech impaired, and slums, where they interact with people and understand their stories and their struggles.

 Children have also participated in walkathons to raise awareness about organ donation and have visited underprivileged schools and localities to distribute utilities to needy students.
 This helps students develop greater empathy and respect for others and their condition, and a desire to achieve goals that are beyond their individual selves.

 A SPORTING WAY OF LIFE

 Play has a biological role in the development of an individual and gives an evolutionary advantage to a person.
 Play not only develops the essential physical skills to cope with life, but in the human context, it also develops team spirit, strategic thinking, creativity, resilience, decision-making, and a positive outlook towards life.

 Keeping this in mind, the BBG schools have integrated sports and games as an essential part of their curriculum.
 Children are given a choice from more than a dozen different sports and games ranging from cricket to chess to carrom.
 They are proactively supported by teachers, coaches, and external experts who help them improve their skills as well as develop a sporting mindset.